 When time is limited, you can’t take part in everything, but monitoring online conversations around your brand will help you figure out when it’s time to engage with prospective customers.
 If you’re part of the conversation, you are helping to shape how prospective customers see you and indirectly helping to make the sale.

-You know what your customers value?
+Do you know what your customers value?
 They value value.
 That’s not double-speak.
 It’s a way of saying that how you jump into conversations online is important.
 You want to stand out (in a good way) which means no “me-too” interactions.
 When you use the tools above, you can identify gaps in the conversation so you can bring something new to the table.
 That makes you a leader, someone who inspires trust because of reliable insights and information.

 Beware: this isn’t a hard sell.
 It’s about highlighting features and benefits and setting the context with other related information they will find useful.
 Take a look at some of the most successful businesses, and you’ll see that they constantly do things to inspire their customers.
 For example, soft drinks market leader Coca-Cola never stops campaigning to bring happiness and inspiration to the people who are already using its products.

-Monitoring, engaging and inspiring won’t do much to help your sales unless you also measure every step of the process.
+Monitoring, engaging, and inspiring won’t do much to help your sales unless you also measure every step of the process.
 Measuring gives you benchmarks so you can see what you’re doing well, and where you need to improve.
 It’s not about how many people you call or email; it’s about results, and there are plenty of tools to help you track your performance and success.

 One aspect of that is organizing your customers so you can easily see when prospects become firm leads and sales.
-But you also have to embrace web, mobile and social analytics to see how your engagement efforts are doing.
+But you also have to embrace web, mobile, and social analytics to see how your engagement efforts are doing.
 And you have to tie everything together so you can measure ROI.
 Tools for doing this include:

-You could even use a tool like Cyfe to create a huge dashboard with multiple widgets which let you track everything from the same place.
+You could even use a tool like Cyfe to create a huge dashboard with multiple widgets that let you track everything from the same place.
 The point of using these tools is to ensure there are no surprises when the customer finally comes to you.

 That’s not the last part, though.
 To be effective in the modern sales process, you have to repeat the cycle, adding new actions to your list every time.
 Do this, and prospects and customers will see you as engaged and valuable and will pre-sell themselves on your products or services long before you meet.